Softwindo/Charity-water-landing-page-website/README.md

 5. Select the `main` branch and `/root` folder.
 6. Save.
 7. GitHub will generate a live website link after a minute or two.

-## Notes

-No Lovable files, node modules, or build tools are included.
-This is a clean static website.